code-on-sunday/buildr.studio/stories.md

 ## Story 44:

 Show a vertical three dots button next to the "Explorer: folder name" title in the file explorer section.
 Clicking on the button will show the menu that has 1 item: Change folder.
 Clicking on Change folder option will allow users to select other folder to replace the current one.

+## Story 45:

+Right click on a file item in the file explorer section will show a context menu that has the Paste option.
+Clicking on the Paste option will paste the clipboard content into the file at that path.
+The context menu must show next to the cursor.